Alfred Chotzner

-Alfred James Chotzner (28 March 1873 – 12 February 1958) was a British judge and Conservative politician.
+Alfred James Chotzner (28 March 1873 – 12 February 1958) was a British judge in colonial India and Conservative politician.

 He was the son of Joseph Chotzner, a notable rabbi.
 Alfred was educated at Harrow and Cambridge University, and afterwards entered the Indian Civil Service, rising to become a High Court judge.
 In 1931 Chotzner was elected as a Member of Parliament for Upton, but resigned his seat in 1934.